Ondo farmer bags life imprisonment for defiling neighbour’s 6-year-old daughter

 By Dayo Johnson, Akure

-Agbomu was charged with a case of rape on March 18, 2019, in which he pleaded not guilty.
+Agbomu was charged for rape on March 18, 2019 for which he pleaded not guilty.

-Justice Fasanmi also held that the testimony of the survivor was convincing and truthful.
+Justice Fasanmi also held that the testimony of the victim was convincing and truthful.

 Earlier, the state counsel, T.L.
 Ogundare, had informed the court that, Agbomu raped the victim on September 12, 2018 at about 7:30pm at Ijebu, Owo Local Government.